nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 In addition to requiring an increased agility in R&I policy, Covid-19 also has important implications for the market for innovation indicators that deserve further investigation.
 Not only have we seen demand for faster indicators, but also for new types of indicators capturing dimensions of sustainability, distributional aspects and technological sovereignty.
 This illustrates the need for R&I policymakers and funders to react rapidly to crises by allowing adaptation in existing research projects in order to steer them in a direction that enables the production of policy-relevant outputs including new evidence and indicators - this is what we did in the EURITO project in collaboration with the European Commission.

 # Conclusions {#sec:conclusion}

+In EURITO, we have followed a structured process to scope, explore, scale-up, validate and disseminate indicators for R&I policy that are more relevant, inclusive, trusted and open.

+We believe that our results strongly support the idea that there are important opportunities to inform R&I policy with new indicators but this will require strong levels of engagement with policymakers, a recognition of the importance of qualitative and quantitative validation (including triangulation with existing indicators), and openness and transparency in outputs.
+Deep technical skills to deploy advanced analytical methods like we have done in this project is not enough to transform new data into impact.
+The honest approach we adocate will undoubtedly reveal some of the limitations of new indicators and it will be up to policymakers to decide how to trade those limitations off against their strengths, recognising that the indicator status quo is not without its limitations particularly when trying to inform directional R&I policies and respond to crises like Covid-19, which require real-time, highly detailed information [@mazzucato2018mission, @paunov2020science, @aghion2009science].
+We believe that indicator pluralism and pragmatism are the way to go.

+As we noted in the previous section, creating value from these indicators will require complementary investments in R&I agencies who, we believe, may need to adopt the role of user-innovators in the development of novel indicators, and in data and digital infrastructures to increase the timeliness and robustness with which new indicators are available.
+Only this way will we be able to ensure that when the next crisis comes (as it will inevitably will), the right evidence is immediately at the fingertips of R&I policymakers, or even better, has already been used to build R&I and societal systems better able to whitstand the shock of the crisis.
+Doing this will require a strong degree of coordination between the public and private sector and researchers in academia, and developing suitable mechanisms and funding models to make long term investment on the infrastructure required to produce a RITO evidence base.

+If EURITO has contributed, even if only to a small degree, to strengthen the case for this agenda, and for the need to have those difficult but potentially transformative conversations, then we will be satisfied that the project has advanced one of its key goals.

 # References